 City staff noted that storm drainage systems are maintained by both the City and Riverside County Flood Control and Water Conservation District.
 Systems constructed with pipe diameters greater than 36-inches and regional flood control basins are maintained by the Riverside County Flood Control and Water Conservation District.
-For all new development where storm drain systems are constructed and maintained by the City.
 The County Flood Control and Water Conservation District is a large dependent special district that was formed in 1945 and governed by the Riverside County Board of Supervisors.
 All smaller conveyance facilities are maintained by the City.